Mariusz Zaruski: Biography

 Zaruski was born on 18 January 1867 in Dumanowo near the Kamieniec Podolski in Poland.
 During his youth at Odessa University, where he studied mathematics and physics, he was attracted to maritime activities.
 He worked as a seaman on various ships.
 He visited distant regions including Siberia, China, Japan, India, Egypt and Syria.

 For his participation in a Polish patriotic anti-Russian organization, the Russian government exiled him to Arkhangelsk in 1894.
 There, while a prisoner, he was able to graduate from the Seaman School.
 Conditionally, he was allowed to work on the merchant ship Derzhava.
 On his first sea journey on the ship, he went to Norway with a log and fur cargo.
 Later he became captain of the ship Nadezhda.

 After finishing his prison term, Zaruski returned to Odessa, where he lived for two years.
 There he married Izabela Kietlińska.
 Later, he moved to Kraków, where between 1901 and 1906, he studied painting at the Academy of Fine Arts.
 In 1907, after graduation, the couple moved to Zakopane for Izabela's health.

 For many years, Mariusz Zaruski worked in Zakopane as a mountain guide for tourists and rescues.
 He organized the Tatra Mountain Rescue Service.
 In his articles in Polish newspapers, he publicized and popularized the tourism of the Zakopane region.
-He was the first to climb the Kozi Wierch and Kościelec mountains.
+He was the first to ski down from Kozi Wierch and Kościelec mountains.
 Zaruski was also noted for leading a rescue expedition that saved Maria Bandrowski, who was trapped in the Tatra Mountains with her brother, the Polish philosopher Bronisław Bandrowski.

 At the start of the First World War, he organized 11th Polish Cavalry Regiment and became its commander.
 For his bravery during the offensive on Wilno City on 16 April 1919, he was decorated with the highest Polish military distinction, the Order of Virtuti Militari, 5th Class, and several times with the Cross of Valour.
 He ended up his military career as a brigadier-general and Adjutant to Polish President Stanisław Wojciechowski.
 He retired before the May Revolt in 1926.

 In his retirement, he devoted his time to popularize moral, economic and political benefits of Poland's access to the Baltic Sea.
 He introduced the Polish elite to the sport of yachting.
 Through his teaching he attracted countless number of Polish youth to seamanship and yachting.